nba-emu/hw-docs/src/ppu/sprite.md

 The VRAM fetch stage fetches tile data for every sprite pixel in the rendered scanline.

-For regular sprites `width` 16-bit VRAM accesses are performed (one access every two cycles).
+For regular sprites `width / 2` 16-bit VRAM accesses are performed (one access every two cycles).
 With each access two pixels are rendered (even for 4BPP tile data).

 For affine sprites this stage does not perform a VRAM access during the first two render cycles.
-It then performs `2 * width` VRAM accesses (one access every two cycles).
+It then performs `width` VRAM accesses (one access every two cycles).
 With each access a single pixel is rendered.
 Notice that using the 'double area' feature doubles the number of VRAM accesses.